SandwichGouda/Data/Data.md

 - ``cd "$(cat file)"`` to go to the path written in ``file``.
 - ``cd $OLDPWD`` gets back to the previous working directory - or, even better : ``cd -`` does so too !

+## Operating systems

+### The kernel

+The kernel is a first interface between hardware and software.
+It is the "core" of the OS.
+The kernel manages processes, I/O, along with many other things.
+It has complete control on the system.

+Fundamentally, a kernel is just a piece of software.
+Heuristically, we call it "kernel" because it is at the core of the Operating System in the sense that it has control on all the system and manages many things.
+Applications and the (rest of the) OS make syscalls (calls to the kernel) to "ask for permission" to do stuff on the hardware (writing stuff in the RAM, for instance).
+A syscall happens when any piece of software needs access to anything related to hardware.
+The kernel may refuse it.
+By default, the OS is in "user mode".
+If the syscall is accepted, the OS passes in "Kernel mode" the time necessary to do the stuff (and then switches back to user mode).
+When in user mode, the OS and applications don't have permissions to do everything.